310mc/https-310mc.github.io-tl/source/_posts/feature_scout/making_100_friends_project.md

 {% endbubble %}

 {% bubble Midori %}
-*Next week*?
-Urghh, I *just* said I’d rather do this once in a while…
+*Next week?* Urghh, I *just* said I’d rather do this once in a while…

 <th>(Oh yeah, wasn’t there another question that asked what I do on my free days…?
 I wrote down a safe answer like reading manga and stuff, but—)</th>